USS Austin (LPD-4): 1970s

 Austin spent the first two and one-half months of 1970 in port, before sailing on 17 March with Amphibious Squadron (PhibRon) 2 for the Mediterranean.
 The deployment included amphibious landing exercises and stops at Rota, Spain, and Málaga, Spain, Genoa, Italy, and Naples, Italy, Cannes, France, and Valletta, Malta.
 Austin lost her stern gate on 6 June, and temporary repairs were made at Malta from 16 to 30 June.
 The ship arrived back in Norfolk on 13 July to begin a yard period for permanent repairs.
 She emerged from the shipyard on 22 September and began refresher training.
 Austin again deployed with PhibRon 2 on 16 November.
 During the cruise, Austin held numerous amphibious and antisubmarine warfare exercises.
 She also visited Genoa, Livorno, and Naples, Italy, Barcelona and Rota, Spain, Mersin, Turkey, and Athens, Greece.
 On 7 May 1971, Austin ended the cruise at Norfolk.

 The ship got underway again on 14 July for operations in conjunction with the recovery of the Apollo 15 space capsule.

 The first two weeks in August were spent in naval mine countermeasures exercises held in the area of Charleston, South Carolina.
 Austin then entered a period of type training and amphibious exercises followed by more mine warfare exercises in early November.
 She returned to Norfolk on 12 November for the holidays.

 Austin began 1972 with Exercise Snowy Beach, a large-scale landing exercise held off the coast of Maine.
 From 15 February to 20 March, she participated in Operation Springboard in the Caribbean.
 The ship visited the United States Naval Academy from 17 to 20 April to hold indoctrination tours for midshipmen.
 During the next two months, she conducted type training and took part in Exercises "Exotic Dancer", and "Escort Tiger."
 On 5 July, the vessel unloaded all ammunition in preparation for overhaul.
 She entered the Maryland Shipbuilding and Drydock Company of Baltimore, Maryland, on 11 July.
 Work continued there until 11 October, when she was towed to the Norfolk Naval Shipyard for completion of the yard work.

 On 15 March 1973, Austin began post-repair trials.
 She sailed to Guantánamo Bay on 22 March and, after refresher training, returned to Norfolk 24 April.
 After another two months of preparation, the vessel sailed on 7 June for another Mediterranean deployment.
 Her ports of call included Alicante, Barcelona, and Rota, Spain; Trieste and Venice, Italy, and Corfu, Athens, and Rhodes, Greece.
 She took part in several exercises, including NATO Exercise "Deep Furrow", from 18 September to 4 October.
-On 10 October, Austin got underway for Souda Bay, Crete, as a part of the Sixth Fleet response to the Arab-Israeli War Yom Kippur War.
+On 10 October, Austin got underway for Souda Bay, Crete, as a part of the Sixth Fleet response to the Yom Kippur War.
 In early December, she began the trip back to Norfolk.
 After pausing briefly at Morehead City on 19 December, she arrived at Norfolk the next day for post-deployment standdown.